azimonczyk/First-steps-with-Selenium-IDE/README.md

 # First-steps-with-Selenium-IDE
 Tests for practicing the Basics of Selenium IDE.
-- Tests were made according to the checklist prepared during the course.
+<br>Tests were made according to the checklist prepared during the course.
+- Duolingo-Sing_in -> Checking log in with username and password.
+- Duolingo -> Checking setups like: Name, User (name), E-mail